-- Smoking cessation - an essential part of treatment which can stabilise symptoms in most patients.
+- Smoking cessation is essential.
 This may be the only treatment required.

-- Chemotherapy may be used for progressive disease not responding to steroids, but this is a last resort because its efficacy is uncertain.
-Drugs which have been used in this context are vinblastine, methotrexate, cyclophosphamide, etoposide and cladribine.
+- Chemotherapy may be used for progressive disease not responding to steroids; however, this is a last resort because its efficacy is uncertain.
+Drugs which have been used in this context are vinblastine, methotrexate, cyclophosphamide, etoposide and, most recently, cladribine.